Inter College Games 2025

 Join EAST resident faculty Dr Alvin Tey for his sessions on building bridges with those of different faiths.
 Besides the teaching portion, it also includes Q&A time with a panel of experienced ministry practitioners.
 This series of #GO Equipping Workshop is free to attend and organised by Cru Singapore.

+The next one is on 13 March 2025 and explores Buddhism and Hinduism.
 Free registration with deadline a day before each session.

 Read more